Pond to Pond Trail zoomed out map

 You’re on your own

 • Using Isinglass Trails is inherently dangerous and can result in serious injury or death.
 You can be impaled by a tree branch or crack your head open on a rock.
 You can break your leg.
 You can fall through the ice.
 You can get hypothermia and die when it is 30 below, or when it is 50 above if you are exhausted and it is raining or windy.
 It can get dark real fast and you can get lost.
 Grooming is not guaranteed.
 Untracked snow can be disorienting and you can expend all your energy breaking trail.
 Cell service can be unreliable deep in the woods and the cold significantly limits usable phone battery life.
 Please be prepared with adequate and appropriate clothing, quick high-energy food, plenty of water in insulated bottles or kept inside your backpack to avoid freezing, a headlamp with good batteries that is NOT just your phone flashlight, relevant survival equipment, and metered, deliberate use of common sense.
 If you don’t know what you are doing, ask for help, start small, and go in a group.
 Please do not use Isinglass Trails solo unless you have substantial ski or snowshoe experience in a backcountry setting.
-Isinglass Trails is NOT patrolled and users do so entirely at their own risk.
+Isinglass Trails is NOT patrolled and users are entirely responsible for their own safety.